 Connect the USB flash drive to the PC where you want to install Windows 8.1, browse to it in File Explorer, and then open the setup.exe file.
 Follow the instructions in setup.

-Insert the DVD into your PC, and then restart (reboot) it.
-Follow the instructions in setup.
+If your PC is set up boot from the DVD drive, insert the DVD into your PC, restart (reboot) it, and then follow the instructions in setup.

 If you're running Windows 8, we recommend that you first try to use the Windows Store to install Windows 8.1.
 For answers to some common questions about installing Windows 8.1, see Update to Windows 8.1: FAQ.

-If you’re running Windows 7, you’ll need to enter a Windows 8 or Windows 8.1 product key.
+If you’re not running Windows 8 or Windows 8.1, you’ll need to enter a Windows 8 or Windows 8.1 product key.
 You'll also need a product key if you're running Windows 8 and trying to install Windows 8.1 Pro.
 To learn how to buy Windows 8.1 to get a product key, go to the Get Windows page.

 See all support pages for install, upgrade, & activate.